crossplane/crossplane/docs/cloud-providers/aws/aws-provider.md

 # ./cluster/examples/aws-credentials.sh delete 25077
 ```

-After running `gcp-credentials.sh`, a series of `export` commands will be shown.
+After running the helper script, a series of `export` commands will be shown.
 Copy and paste the `export` commands that are provided.
 These variable names will be referenced throughout the Crossplane examples, generally with a `sed` command.

 You will also see a `sed` command.
 This command will configure the AWS Crossplane provider using the environment that was created by the `aws-credentials.sh` script.